chindris/zuerichopendatadocs/README.md

 ## License

 The data published here is available free of charge and can be freely reused under a [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) license.
 The data may be:
-- Reproduced, disseminated and made available to others
+- Reproduced, disseminated and made available to others.
-- Augmented and edited
+- Augmented and edited.
-- Used commercially
+- Used commercially.